-I’m often asked about whether or not coffee is good or bad for us so I wanted to give you some more information about this, which will also apply to strong teas that, like coffee, are toxic.
+I’m often asked about whether or not coffee is good or bad for us so I wanted to give you some more information about this, which will also apply to strong teas.
 Some of us seem to be able to tolerate caffeine better than others.
 I recommend that heavy coffee drinkers, that is those who consume more than 2-3 cups of instant coffee a day or who have more than one filter coffee a day (cappuccino, latte’s, espresso, long black, etc) in particular take steps to reduce caffeine intake.

 I have been asked is the “buzz” of energy from coffee bad for me?
 Many people think, “I can’t get up and out in the morning without my coffee.”

 Another question is how coffee causes the bowels to move.
 Some people say, “I am regular as clockwork as long as I drink my coffee.”

 It is important to have energy and to regularly detoxify waste from the body; however, for the good coffee appears to be doing, when you understand how coffee does this, you may want to reconsider drinking coffee.

 Most people are aware of the ill affect of drinking coffee because it contains caffeine.
 Actually, coffee is a narcotic beverage.
 The caffeine in the coffee belongs to the same chemicals as morphine, cocaine and strychnine.
 It is no surprise then why people have such a difficult time, at first, letting go of coffee, and replacing it with healthier beverages.
 Caffeine combines with the stomach acid and forms a potent toxin.
 As this toxin is absorbed into your portal circulation and hits your liver, bile is released in an attempt to flush the toxin from your system.
 This accounts for the increase in bowel “regularity” which many coffee drinkers experience.